-One commercial paddle steamer vessel is operational at all times.
+• One commercial paddle steamer vessel is operational at all times.

-· A strong, diverse and innovative local economy.
+A strong, diverse and innovative local economy.

-Increased economic growth, activity and investment.
+· Increased economic growth, activity and investment.

-The following issues and concerns have been identified by Service managers relating to the services they provide.
-The service area concerns have been aligned to an asset class to assist with future asset management planning and decision making.
+The following issues and concerns have been identified by Service Managers relating to the services they provide.
+These areas concern have been aligned to Marine Vessels to assist with future asset management planning and decision making.

-- High dependence on infrastructure that is not controlled by Council (slip) to ensure that the paddle steamer boats maintain certificate of survey. - Ability to attract and retain suitably qualified and experienced staff for specialised positions in particular, ship engineers and shipwrights to maintain plant and equipment.
+High dependence on infrastructure that is not controlled by Council (slip) to ensure that the paddle steamer boats maintain certificate of survey.

-• Ongoing build-up of silt at the Echuca Wharf restricting paddle steamer vessels from accessing the facility for embarking and disembarking of passengers.
+- Ability to attract and retain suitably qualified and experienced staff for specialised positions in particular, ship engineers and shipwrights to maintain plant and equipment. - Ongoing build-up of silt at the Echuca Wharf restricting paddle steamer vessels from accessing the facility for embarking and disembarking of passengers.